rackerlabs/support-how-to/content/exchange/upgrading-your-exchange-version.md

 Our hosted Exchange environment offers public folders with the following limitations:

-- There is a limit of 25 folders with a maximum size of 250 Megabytes per folder including the root folder.
+- There is a limit of 25 folders with a maximum size of 250 megabytes per folder, including the root folder.

 - Exchange administrators must use the control panel to [manage public folders](/how-to/manage-public-folders-in-the-control-panel-for-hosted-exchange-2013/).